Director: James Wan

 Screenwriters: David Leslie Johnson-McGoldrick, Will Beall

-Stars: Jason Mamoa, Amber Heard, Nicole Kidman
+Stars: Jason Mamoa, Patrick Wilson, Nicole Kidman

 Aquaman has been seen as the poor-cousin of the DC universe for a long time, which is why this movie has been so long coming.
 Unlike Marvel, DC have gone out of their way to make movies that are dark, often at the expense of making them enjoyable, but this film, like Wonder Woman, seems to be finally conceding that these movies are based on comics and we watch them to be entertained, not depressed.

 The film begins in an almost fairytale fashion, with the story of how Aquaman’s mum, a queen of Atlantis, and his dad, a lowly lighthouse keeper came to fall in love and have a little aqua-sprog named Arthur.
 Nicole Kidman may be de-aged like Michelle Pfeiffer was in Ant-man, but it’s actually really hard to tell.
 At 51, to my eyes she still looks gorgeous, and when she shows up later with grey hair, apparently older now, I didn’t think her face looked any different, but enough of my BMX Bandits fantasies.
 She lives with Aquaman’s dad (Temuera Morrison – yes, Jango Fett!) for many years until her past catches up with her and she is forced to return to the ocean to marry someone she doesn’t love for the sake of holding her kingdom together.
 It’s all based loosely on the legend of King Arthur and I think that adds an extra layer of mythical credibility to the story.